jfasch/jfasch-home/trainings/material/soup/linux/toolchain/static-library/topic.rst

 Code Bases Get Larger (1)
 -------------------------

-New feture in our code base |:clown:| ...
+New feature in our code base |:clown:| ...

 * more flexible greeting, in a separate file pair, ``hello-flexible.{h,c}``.
 Takes the name to be greeted from the